leggo15/Detect_Medical_Instruments/README.md

 ## Dataset

 [Kvasir‑Instrument](https://datasets.simula.no/kvasir-instrument/) – 590 annotated GI endoscopy images with binary masks.
 Only the metadata (paths) are version‑controlled; download the images separately and set `<span>KVASIR_ROOT</span>` in the notebooks.

-## Acknowledgements

-This repository was created for the PGR207 Deep Learning examination at Kristiania University College.
-We gratefully acknowledge the authors of the **Kvasir‑Instrument** dataset for making the data publicly available.